chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

         cd public_html

+    !!! note
-    Note: if you receive an error that "public_html" does not exist, more than likely this is because you skipped over a few previous steps that did not pertain to you and so you are currently still inside of the "kora" directory.
+        If you receive an error that "public_html" does not exist, more than likely this is because you skipped over a few previous steps that did not pertain to you and so you are currently still inside of the "kora" directory.
 If this is the case, use `cd ..` to move upward, and then again try `cd public_html`.

-    (There is no screenshot for this specifically, but you will know you have successfully changed your directory to `public_html` — or the one relevant to your case — when you see it to the left of the dollar sign character, inside the brackets.)
+    (There is no screenshot for this specifically, but you will know you have successfully changed your directory to `public_html` — or the one relevant to your case — when you see it written to the left of the dollar sign character, inside the brackets.)

 2. Setting up the subdirectory for your URL requires using the command `ln` with the `-s` flag. `ln` stands for "link" and the `-s` flag tells the system that the link being created is "symbolic".
 The next part of the command is the location of the Kora installation public directory, relative to your current location.
 And then the final part is the location of the desired subdirectory that will appear at the end of your site's URL.
 So in the case of a `public_html` example, the public directory of the installation files is located one directory up, and then inside of `kora`.
 So the command is: